AET is Here!

 If I choose to pay tolls via Pay-By-Plate, when is my payment due?

-With Pay-By-Plate, the registered owner of the vehicle will receive a statement in the mail for toll(s) incurred over a 30-day period with a small convenience fee depending on how payment is made.
-Fee details will be posted in early 2026.
+With Pay-By-Plate, the registered owner of the vehicle will receive a statement in the mail for toll(s) incurred over a 15-30-day period.

 Will I receive a fine if I do not pay my fines on the due date?